yonatankarp/advent-of-code/README.md

 It will automatically generate for you a new class for the day, and a new class for testing.
 Make sure to set the year and day correctly before running.

-To download the input of the file you need to set your [session_cookie.txt](./src/main/resources/session_cookie.txt).
+To download the input of the file you need to set your [session_cookie.txt](./src/main/resources/session_cookie.txt) and provide the argument `download` to the class.

 The cookie can be found by following those steps: